How to Add a Field Border in New Field Request

 2. The Field ID is created automatically when the boxes are filled.
 The Field ID is the field’s unique identifier in the FieldReveal database.
 The Field ID can be modified by clicking in the box and entering a desired field ID.
 It may be helpful to turn on the Sections Layer on the Map Pane to determine the Location in Section.

-• Using the eight character default, the field ID would be OR17SE01.
-OR = First two letters of the Township, 17 = Section, SE = Location in Section, 01 = Number in Location.
+Using the eight character default, the field ID would be CAI11NE1.
+CAI = First three letters of the Township, 11 = Section, NE = Location in Section, 1 = Number in Location.
 If the township has two words, use the first letter in each word for the township designator (Elm Grove = EG).

 3. Click the Actions button above the Map Pane.
 Users have the option to Add a Border from CLU or manually Draw a Border.

 4. To edit a border on the Map Pane, click Actions > Edit Points / Vertices.
-Click inside of the field border and notice that it has turned blue with several orange dots around the outside.
+Click inside of the field border and notice that orange vertices appeared around the exterior of the polygon.
 Click on these orange dots and drag them around to modify the border.
 To finish editing, click anywhere outside of the field border

 5. To delete the border and start over, click Actions > Delete Feature Mode, and click on the border to delete it.